Enterprise Solutions [Go to GAT Labs for Education solutions here]

 The 5 Tell-Tale Signs of a Phishing Email:

 Always, always, always check the name of the email sender.
-Wombat Security, a division of Proofpoint, reported that most successful phishing scams tend to be disguised as emails coming from HR or other organizational structure.
+Wombat Security, a division of Proofpoint, reported that most successful phishing scams tend to be disguised as emails coming from HR or other organizational structures.

 Phishing emails will often contain URLs that take you to a trap site.
 These URLs will look very similar to the URLs of well-known organizations.
 So look closely before inputting any sensitive personal data or otherwise.